sartaj/esops/README.md

 ## Benefits

 - Manage combined config files likes `.eslintrc`, `tsconfig.json`, `.prettierrc`, and code editor settings in a separate directory or module, allowing your to further decouple your devops.
-- Maintain cleaner code bases by reducing number of config files in the root
+- Maintain cleaner code bases by reducing number of config files in the root.

 ## Features

-- Generate files in a directory from a template directory
+- Generate files in a directory from a template directory.
 - Automatically manage `.gitignore` file by adding generated files.

 ## Why